-Hello, and welcome back to On This Day in My History!
-We'll take a peek through my old diaries to see what was going on in my life through the years on a single, specific day.
-Here's June the 28th, starting with 2004!
-Here we go.
+Hello, and welcome back to On This Day in My History, where I page through my diaries (which began in November 1999) to see what was going on in my life throughout the years on a single, specific day.
+Here's June the 28th!

 June 28th, 2004, Ten Years Old

-I had a decent meeting for the arts and crafts club I decided to start this summer.
+I had a decent first meeting of the arts and crafts club I decided to start this summer.
 I was upset, however, because I still hadn't gotten the new kitten I'd been promised for my birthday.

 No June 28th entry in 2005.

-Today, I've got a couple of guest posts up on other people's blogs!
-First, Ellana Rose Thornton-Wheybrew, who guest posted on my blog once, kindly gave me the opportunity to do the same on hers!
-Then, Julia (who is currently on her way to Oxford, the Oxford, in England Oxford, much jealous) posted an interview with me on her blog.
-I'll be putting a preview of each post below with a link to the full post at the end.
-Thank you to you guys for reading, and an extra special thanks to both Julia and Ellana for hosting me!
-Come back next time for a "on this day" post.
+Today, I have a couple of guest posts up on other people's blogs!
+Ellana Rose Thornton-Wheybrew, who guest-posted on my blog earlier, gave me the opportunity to do the same on hers.
+Then Julia (who is currently on her way to Oxford, the Oxford, in England, much jealous) did an interview with me.
+I'll put a preview of each post below with a link to the full article at the end.
+Thank you for reading and an extra special thanks to both Julia and Ellana for hosting me!

 Guest Blog: Disability on Ellana's Blog